 - A sense of adventure

-Traveling during the rainy season
+Traveling to El Nido during the rainy season

 August is right in the middle of monsoon season in the Philippines.
-The week before our flight, all tours were canceled so we were preparing for the worst case scenario.
+The week before our flight, all tours were canceled so we were preparing for the worst-case scenario.
 We went ahead despite Accuweather’s forecast of rainy weather halfway through the week.
 While we landed in a sunny Puerto Princesa, it was a different scenario in El Nido.
 The sky was overcast and there were isolated rain showers in the afternoon.
 But luck was on our side and the next days turned out to be sunny!

 If you’re going to book flights during the rainy season, be prepared to be flexible with your plans.
 The Coast Guard and the Municipal Tourism Office announces which tours will be canceled for the day.

-Stay tuned for the Island Hopping and Mainland Tour in Part Two!
+Click here for the Island Hopping and Mainland Tour in Part Two!

 In the meantime, here’s a teaser video of our five-day stay in El Nido!